Choosing A Healthy Cold Brew

 If you want to find a healthy cold brew, you need to find one that sticks to the basics.

-HOW TO READ THE IMPORTANT COLD BREW NUTRITION FACTS
+FINDING THE HEALTHIEST COLD BREW: HOW TO READ THE IMPORTANT COLD BREW NUTRITION FACTS

 Not sure what cold brew to choose?
 All you need to know is how to read the cold brew nutritional information included on the label.
 Here are a few key spots to check out:

 Sodium: Too much salt is a problem: high blood pressure, kidney problems, you name it.
 Cold brew coffee doesn’t need a lot of salt.
 In our Cold Brew on Tap, there’s only 3mg of sodium per serving, not enough to even hit 1% of the daily recommended value.
+In contrast, you’ll get 15 mg of sodium in a grande cold brew from Starbucks.

 Ingredients: The fewer, the better.
 Ingredients make all sorts of new opportunities for trouble.
 Sugar.
 Cream.
 Enough preservatives to keep the coffee in permanent hibernation.
 One tip for reading ingredients: The FDA requires that the ingredients start with the highest totals first.
 Keep in mind that some companies get around this by using different kinds of sugars, like corn syrup, to decrease the amount of each individual ingredient.